 Public transport to Sougia is limited: there are only one or two (depending on the time of the year) buses a day from and to Chania.
 The journey takes about two hours.
 You can see the exact (and hopefully up-to-date) timetable and prices on the KTEL web site.
 In the summer of 2014 KTEL started running more buses (also to Omalos and Paleochora) so check their time-table for the current situation.

 Taxi is a frequent option for those wh come to Sougia.

 If you need a taxi out of Sougia, make sure that you book it in advance as there, only two taxis based in Sougia and they may be busy.
 If you want to organize an airport transfer from Chania airport to Sougia you can contact:

 Vangelis Paterakis at taxisougia.blogspot.com

-Giorgos Falagaris at www.taxi-selino.com (also has a minivan for up to 8 passengers)
+Giorgos Falagaris at www.taxi-selino.com (also has a minivan service for up to 8 passengers)